ADMISSIONS & WAITING LISTS

 HOUNSLOW RESIDENTS

-Parents / Carers resident in the London Borough of Hounslow who wish to apply for a place in Year 7 at this academy in September 2023 must complete Hounslow's online form, which can be accessed through this LINK HERE when it is published by Hounslow Council from 1 September 2022
+Parents / Carers resident in the London Borough of Hounslow who wish to apply for a place in Year 7 at this academy in September 2025 must complete Hounslow's online form, which can be accessed through this LINK HERE when it is published by Hounslow Council from 1 September 2024

 RESIDENTS OF ALL OTHER LOCAL AUTHORITIES

-Parents/Carers of students who do NOT reside in the London Borough of Hounslow and wish to apply for a place in Year 7 at this academy in September 2023 are very welcome to apply.
+Parents/Carers of students who do NOT reside in the London Borough of Hounslow and wish to apply for a place in Year 7 at this academy in September 2025 are very welcome to apply.

-Approximately half Cranford's current students come from other local authorities and the other half from Hounslow.
 Applications are welcome from anyone who wants their children to be educated at Cranford and to be happy and successful here.

 All parents/carers of children seeking a place at Cranford must complete the application form available from their home local authority (see links below for examples of online forms from our immediate neighbours).